Quade Cooper lands Australian citizenship

 But the Australian government changed eligibility rules late last year to ensure “distinguished applicants” could be eligible to become a citizen.

-Cooper, 33, sat his Test in Tokyo, where he continues to dazzle for the Hanazono Kintetsu Liners, in December.
+Cooper, 33, sat his citizenship test in Tokyo, where he continues to dazzle for the Hanazono Kintetsu Liners, in December.

-He moved to Australia when he was 13, debuted for the Wallabies in 2008 and was infamously branded New Zealand’s Public Enermy No.1 during the 2011 Rugby World Cup in his native country following an on-field run-in with All Blacks captain Richie McCaw.
+He moved to Australia when he was 13, debuted for the Wallabies in 2008 and was infamously branded New Zealand’s “public enemy No.1” during the 2011 Rugby World Cup in his native country following an on-field run-in with All Blacks captain Richie McCaw.